LINNEA ROCK

 Picture

-At the University of Wyoming, I work in the Collins Lab as a PhD student in the Ecological Stoichiometry Cooperative.
+At the University of Wyoming, I work in the Collins Lab as a Postdoctoral Researcher

 High-elevation, headwater aquatic networks are crucial for water provisioning and ecosystem services in the western United States (U.S.) due to their capacity for water storage and recharge, streamflow generation, and specialized habitat.
 Because headwaters serve as large sources of water, nutrients, and solutes, headwater quality can have serious implications on quality and quantity of downstream waters.
 In this study, we focused on nitrogen (N) and phosphorus (P) concentrations and N:P stoichiometry to examine how nutrient dynamics change along a headwater network in the Rocky Mountains in Colorado, U.S. This study highlights the importance of freshwater network connectivity and the differential role of streams and lakes in modulating nutrients.